Close Preloader Screen

 See the Contact Information and Important Links, Documents and Forms section for contact information and forms you can use to submit an appeal.

-You must submit your appeal request within 60 calendar days from the date on the letter we sent with our answer to your original request for an organization determination or coverage determination.
+You must submit your appeal request within 60 calendar days (65 calendar days beginning in 2025) from the date on the letter we sent with our answer to your original request for an organization determination or coverage determination.
 If you miss the deadline and there is a good reason for missing it, we may give you more time to submit an appeal.
 Your first appeal is called a Level 1 Appeal.

 Appeals for medical care